Mongala

-Mongala is one of the 21 new provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
+Mongala is one of the 21 provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
 Mongala, Équateur, Nord-Ubangi, Sud-Ubangi, and Tshuapa provinces are the result of the dismemberment of the former Équateur province.
 Mongala was formed from the Mongala District whose town of Lisala was elevated to capital city of the new province.

 Location

 Mongala is located at the northwest of the country on the Congo River, and borders the provinces of Tshopo, Bas-Uele, Nord-Ubangi, Sud-Ubangi, Équateur and Tshuapa.

 It is divided into three territories: